dome church with details of red roof and marble in white and green in florence

 • Visit the top landmarks in Florence like Piazza della Signoria, Palazzo Vecchio, Michelango and Della Signoria and bridges (or Ponte) Vecchico, alle Grazie, Santa Trinita

 • Boboli and Bardini Gardens – a historic park since the 18th century which has inspired other parks and gardens in Europe.
-It’s worth the €12 admission fee for the garden and views of the city
+I recommend booking a ticket for early morning to admire the garden and views of the city

 Florence